 |Single Value||Displays the average value of the selected feature.|

 To add a widget to your application, open the Widget panel in the upper-left corner, then drag-and-drop a widget from the left pane onto the canvas.

 To configure a widget, either click to select it or hover over the widget and click the pencil icon.
 Once selected, a panel opens on the left with the tabs described below:

-The Data tab allows you to manage widget features, including adding and removing features, adding tooltips, and setting constraints.
+The Data tab allows you to manage widget features, including adding and removing features, changing the feature display name, and setting constraints.